-The survey is going to be representative of the resident population in Germany aged 18 years and older, and utilizes a dual-frame approach, i.e. 30% of the gross sample consists of mobile numbers, while 70% will be selected from landline numbers.
-Thus, there is greater chance of including mobileonly users as well as target groups otherwise hard to reach.
+The survey is going to be representative of the resident population in Germany aged 18 years and older, and uses a dual-frame approach, that is, 30% of the gross sample consists of mobile numbers, while 70% will be selected from landline numbers.
+Thus, there is greater chance of including mobile-only users as well as target groups otherwise hard to reach.
 Landline numbers will be drawn from all registered private numbers at random.
-Additional computer-generated numbers will also allow for exdirectory household.
-For interviews in households with more than one potential target person, a random selection of the target person is realized using the Kish-Selection-Grid.
-[42] Regarding mobile telephone connections, the interview will be conducted with the person answering the phone.
+Additional computer-generated numbers will also allow for an ex-directory household.
+For interviews in households with more than one potential target person, a random selection of the target person is realised using the Kish-Selection-Grid.
+42 Regarding mobile telephone connections, the interview will be conducted with the person answering the phone.
 To gain a representative sample of the adult population living in Germany, data will be weighted by using an approach that includes a correction for household sizes, selection probabilities and distributions of specific socio-demographic characteristics.
-[43] A total of N = 2,400 participants will be included in the national telephone survey.
-The 16 vignettes will be randomly assigned to the respondents (n = 150 per vignette).
-A sample size calculation showed that this number is sufficient to identify small sized differences with a statistical power of 80% and a Type-I error of 0.05 when comparing two vignettes (hypothesis 2) with regards to categorical outcomes using χ^2 -tests.
-As for continuous outcomes, a sample size of n = 150 per vignette allows for the detection of small to medium effect sizes based on t-tests, linear regression models, or analyses of variance (statistical power 80%, Type-I error = 0.05).
-Moreover, based on previous studies with a similar design, [44-46] this number of respondents was found to be adequate to detect significant differences in public beliefs between vignettes.
-Similar surveys with a vignette design resulted in response rates between 48% and 54%.
-[44-46]
+43 A total of N=2400 participants will be included in the national telephone survey.
+The 16 vignettes will be randomly assigned to the respondents (n=150 per vignette).
+A sample size calculation showed that this number is sufficient to identify small sized differences with a statistical power of 80% and a type I error of 0.05 when comparing two vignettes (hypothesis 2) with regards to categorical outcomes using $\chi^2$ tests.
+As for continuous outcomes, a sample size of n=150 per vignette allows for the detection of small to medium effect sizes based on t-tests, linear regression models or analyses of variance (statistical power 80%, type I error=0.05).
+Moreover, based on previous studies with a similar design, 44-46 this number of respondents was found to be adequate to detect significant differences in public beliefs between vignettes.
+Similar surveys with a vignette design resulted in response rates between 48% and 54%.44-46 a longitudinal design.
+Longitudinal qualitative research (LQR) is distinct from other qualitative approaches in the way that it incorporates time into the research process.
+It opens the possibility to make change (or stability) a key focus in analysis.
+LQR aims at answering questions regarding lived experiences, for example, during the course of diseases, and how and why these experiences change over time.
+Against the background of the ongoing process of persistence of somatic symptoms, LQR will be helpful to capture individual courses, narratives and trajectories.
+Accordingly, interviews will be conducted at three measurement points (at the time of inclusion (t0), after 6 months (t1) and after 12 months (t2)).